jcrozum/jcrozum.github.io/index.md

 ## Research Interests

-Current work: biological networks, network control theory, discrete and ODE biological models<br>
+**Current work: complex systems science, network dynamics and control theory, systems biology and biomedicine**<br>
-Previous work: galaxy modeling, airglow physics, differential geometry and Lie theory
+*Previous work: galaxy modeling, airglow physics, differential geometry and Lie theory*

-My work is about studying how feedback loops underlie multistability in network models of complex systems, and biomolecular systems in particular.
+I have a math and physics background, and a focus on applications to systems biology.
+My work is about studying how feedback loops underlie multistability in network models of complex systems, especially as applied to biomedical systems.
+Much of my work is about studying how feedback loops underlie multistability in network models of complex systems, and biomolecular systems in particular.
 I work on generalizing Boolean techniques to ODEs by considering how positive feedback loops in networks give rise to trap sets in phase space.
 I've used this framework to study attractor control of ODE models in various contexts, including the cell cycle regulation, pattern formation during embriogenesis, and immune cell signaling.
-I am also interested in studying Boolean networks.
-I am the lead developer of the Python library pystablemotifs, which enables fast attractor identification and control in Boolean networks.
-This library has allowed us to study attractor scaling in large random Boolean networks and to drive empirical Boolean networks to any desired attractor.
+I have studied attractor control of ODE models in cell cycle regulation, pattern formation during embriogenesis, and immune cell signaling.
+I am also interested in studying Boolean networks; I am the lead developer of the Python library pystablemotifs, which enables fast attractor identification and control in Boolean networks, and I have done work on the order-to-chaos transition in random Boolean networks.
+Recently, I have also been developing methods to sparsify multi-layer networks while taking into account multiple data sources.
+I am applying these methods to various problems in computational social science, health, and biomedical complexity.

 ### Highlights: Understanding the biomolecular decisions that cells make